emmavanvoorst/GadgetGo/README.md

 # Wearables E-Commerce Project

-In a team of four, we built a an e-commerce website that will showcase wearable technology.
+In a team of five, we built an e-commerce website that will showcase wearable technology.
 The client believes that wearable tech is the way of the future! it is a functional e-commerce website where users can come in and shop around for the tech they want.

 ![Screenshot of GadgetGo home page.](./server/assets/e-commerce.PNG)